Annotation: Computational biology

 Since the 1980s, molecular biology and bioinformatics have created the need for DNA annotation.
 DNA annotation or genome annotation is the process of identifying the locations of genes and all of the coding regions in a genome and determining what those genes do.
 An annotation (irrespective of the context) is a note added by way of explanation or commentary.
 Once a genome is sequenced, it needs to be annotated to make sense of it.

 Digital imaging

 In the digital imaging community the term annotation is commonly used for visible metadata superimposed on an image without changing the underlying master image, such as sticky notes, virtual laser pointers, circles, arrows, and black-outs (cf. redaction).

 In the medical imaging community, an annotation is often referred to as a region of interest and is encoded in DICOM format.

 Other uses

 Law

-In the United States, legal publishers such as Thomson West and Lexis Nexis publish annotated versions of statutes, providing information about court cases that have interpreted the statutes.
+In the United States, legal publishers such as Thomson West and LexisNexis publish annotated versions of statutes, providing information about court cases that have interpreted the statutes.
 Both the federal United States Code and state statutes are subject to interpretation by the courts, and the annotated statutes are valuable tools in legal research.